Code Capsules

 PostgreSQL and MySQL are excellent databases.
 Running them reliably at production scale, with proper backups, failover, and performance tuning, is a specialised discipline.
 Managed database services handle automated backups, point-in-time recovery, connection pooling, and replication out of the box.
 For most teams, this is worth the cost.

-The self-hosted AI space is one of the fastest-moving areas in 2026, but as we covered in detail in self-hosted AI apps in 2026, building is straightforward and deploying reliably is genuinely hard.
+The self-hosted AI space is one of the fastest-moving areas in 2026.
 GPU availability, model serving infrastructure, latency requirements, and memory constraints make production AI workloads a poor fit for casual self-hosting in most cases.

 Knowing when to use a PaaS rather than self-hosting comes down to a few clear signals: